-Therefore, in this situation your specialist is likely to recommend that you have a Caesarean section delivery.
-This will greatly reduce the chance that the baby comes into contact with the virus (mainly in the blisters and sores around your genitals).
+Therefore, in this situation your specialist is likely to recommend that you have a caesarean section delivery.
+This will greatly reduce the chance that the baby comes into contact with the virus (which is mainly in the blisters and sores around your genitals).
 Infection of the baby is then usually (but not always) prevented.

-However, if you decide against a Caesarean and opt for a vaginal birth, the specialist is likely to recommend that you be given antiviral medication (usually aciclovir).
-This is given intravenously (into your veins) during your labour and birth.
+However, if you decide against a caesarean and opt for a vaginal birth, the specialist is likely to recommend that you be given antiviral medication (usually aciclovir).
+This is given into your veins (intravenously) during your labour and birth.
 They may also suggest that antiviral medication should be given to your baby after he or she is born.

-If you develop a first episode of herpes infection during the first stages of your pregnancy, there is a risk of miscarriage.
-However, if you do not miscarry, then there will be no damage to your baby.
+If you develop a first episode of herpes infection during the first stages of your pregnancy, there is not thought to be any extra risk of miscarriage or of abnormalities in the baby.

 As long as there are two months between your catching the virus and the birth of your baby, a normal vaginal delivery is likely to be safe for the baby.
-This is because there will be time for antibodies to form and be passed on to the baby to protect it when it is being born.
+This is because there will be time for your body to produce protective proteins called antibodies.
+These are passed on to the baby through your bloodstream to protect it when it is being born.
 The specialist may advise that you should be treated with antiviral medication at the time of infection.
 This helps the sores to clear quickly.
-In addition, some doctors advise that you should take antiviral medication in the last four weeks of pregnancy to help prevent a recurrence of herpes at the time of childbirth.
-However, this is not routine and the advantages and disadvantages of taking antiviral medication in the last four weeks of pregnancy should be discussed with you by your specialist.
+In addition, your doctor may advise that you should take antiviral medication in the last four weeks of pregnancy to help prevent a recurrence of herpes at the time of childbirth.
+Antiviral medicines such as aciclovir have not been found to be harmful to the baby when taken during pregnancy.

 If you have recurrent genital herpes and become pregnant